Have you ever heard of a dobro guitar?

-So here’s a toast to the dobro standard setters as we dive into what it means to be a dobro bro!
+Given that, here’s a toast to those who have set the standard for the dobro as we delve into what makes it such a unique and fascinating instrument!
+Let’s show you what it means to be a dobro bro!

 An Intro to the Dobro Guitar